rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

 Combining these pieces into a single compile command, we get this:

-$:shell:rlmeta-poster-2:python rlmeta.py --support --compile object_counter.grammar --copy object_counter_main.py > object_counter.py
+$:shell:rlmeta-poster-2:python rlmeta.py --support --compile object_counter.rlmeta --copy object_counter_main.py > object_counter.py

 It will perform all commands in the given order and write all generated code concatenated into a single file.